Buttermilk Currant Scones

 About these scones: when I find a recipe I like, I tend to stick with it.
 Tartine’s buttermilk scone recipe is the one I use year-round, studded with berries in the summer and currants in the winter.
 The dough freezes beautifully, too, so I often freeze unbaked scones for a future morning.

-Also, just a note: these scones certainly don’t need anything as spectacular as homemade lemon cream or purchased clotted cream — they honestly don’t even need a dab of butter — but if you’re feeling the gilding-the-lily spirit that is the holiday season, then go for it.
+Note: these scones certainly don’t need anything as spectacular as homemade lemon cream — they honestly don’t even need a dab of butter — but if you’re feeling the gilding-the-lily spirit that is the holiday season, then go for it.

 Incidentally, I have been watching Call the Midwife — amazing! — and have been craving proper English scons since hearing the midwives giggle about them in the last episode.
 I might have to give a proper recipe a try.
 British Readers, thank you for alerting my attention to CTM.
 It is as wonderful as you said.
 Just when I thought I couldn’t love a character more than DCS Foyle, Chummy walked into my life.